Proportional cake-cutting: Two-dimensional geometric constraints

 When the "cake" to be divided is two-dimensional, such as a land-estate or an advertisement space in print or electronic media, it is often required that the pieces satisfy some geometric constraints, in addition to connectivity.
 For example, it may be required that each piece be a square, a fat rectangle, or generally a fat object.
 With such fatness constraints, a proportional division usually does not exist, but a partially-proportional division usually exists and can be found by efficient algorithms.

 Economically efficient division

-In addition to being proportional, it is often required that the division be economically efficient, i.e., maximize the social welfare (defined as the sum of the utilities of all agents).
+In addition to being proportional, a division often must also be economically efficient, i.e., maximize the social welfare (defined as the sum of the utilities of all agents).

-For example, consider a cake which contains 500 gram chocolate and 500 gram vanilla, divided between two partners one of whom wants only the chocolate and the other wants only the vanilla.
-Many cake-cutting protocols will give each agent 250 gram chocolate and 250 gram vanilla.
+For example, consider a cake which contains 500 grams chocolate and 500 grams vanilla, divided between two partners, one of whom wants only the chocolate and the other wants only the vanilla.
+Many cake-cutting protocols will give each agent 250 grams chocolate and 250 grams vanilla.
 This division is proportional because each partner receives 0.5 of his total value so the normalized social welfare is 1.
 However, this partition is very inefficient because we could give all the chocolate to one partner and all the vanilla to the other partner, achieving a normalized social welfare of 2.